 * Still Looking?: Opinions differ on whether O'Neal (6-1, 180) will be a corner or a safety at the college level.
 He verbaled to OSU on Feb.
 23, 2003, becoming perhaps the earliest verbal to OSU ever.
 He transferred from Mansfield Senior to Glenville just before the season but, because of suspensions and OHSAA transfer hold-ups, only played a few games for the Tarblooders.
 Still, he is regarded as one of the nation's very best seniors-to-be and clearly as Ohio's top prospect in that class.

-* Analysis: Salley (6-3, 205) started the last 11 games and was rock solid.
+* Analysis: Will Allen stepped into the strong safety role as a senior and earned All-American honors, just as Mike Doss had the three years before.
+With his departure, OSU will be looking for a complement to Salley (6-3, 205), who started the last 11 games and was rock solid.
 He ended up tied with Fox for third on the team in tackles.
-Salley performed well in the spring and showed signs of joining linebacker A.J.
+Salley joins linebacker A.J.
 Hawk and Fox as potential leaders for the defense in 2004.

-Whitner (5-11, 185) seemed to rise above the rest of the competition this spring to fill the spot vacated by Will Allen.
-He is a big hitter who came up big in the Scarlet and Gray Game.
+There are no shortage of candidates to fill the vacant safety position.
+Whitner (5-11, 185) may get the first call.
 He was limited early in the season due to an injury, but emerged as OSU's nickel back late in the year.
 He had a career-high five tackles and two pass breakups in the Fiesta Bowl win over Kansas State to finish the year with 22 tackles.

 Patterson (6-2, 210) is a versatile athlete from St. Louis' Hazelwood Central High School.
 He seems like a natural safety, but was also a fine wide receiver.

 Welch (6-0, 185) is also a fine all-around athlete.
 He became known as one of the top play makers in the Columbus City League with 14 interceptions over the past two seasons.